adobe/aio-lib-ims/README.md

 The library supports maintaining multiple configurations for different use cases.
 Each such configuration is stored in its own named object with the `ims` configuration.
 Such a configuration is called an _IMS (configuration) context_ and has a label which allows to refer to the configuration by name.

-Inside the `ims` configuration object, the name of the _current context_ is stored in the `config.current` property.

 Here is an example `ims` configuration